awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 If you used sampling to import your data, the preceding transforms only use the data from the sample to create the column\.
 The transform might not have used all of the relevant data\.
 For example, if you use the **Encode Categorical** transform, there might have been a category in the entire dataset that wasn't present in the sample\.

-You can either use a destination node or a Jupyter notebook to refit the transformations to the entire dataset, When Data Wrangler exports the transformations in the flow, it creates a SageMaker processing job\.
+You can either use a destination node or a Jupyter notebook to refit the transformations to the entire dataset\.
+When Data Wrangler exports the transformations in the flow, it creates a SageMaker processing job\.
 When the processing job finishes, Data Wrangler saves the following files in either the default Amazon S3 location or an S3 location that you specify:
 + The Data Wrangler flow file that specifies the transformations that are refit to the dataset
 + The dataset with the refit transformations applied to it